jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 But, we can create our own services (which would then be a form of the Service Locator pattern - more on that later)!

+So it's not true that scoped services are **only** attached to an HTTP request.
+Other types of applications can create their own scopes within whatever lifespan or context they need.

 #### Multiple Service Providers

 Notice how each scope has it's own `ServiceProvider`?
 What's up with that?